Queen's Cross Church, Glasgow: Exterior

 Unlike many churches in Glasgow, Mackintosh's church doesn't have a huge towering spire, and is rather squat and more like a Norman Castle, called 'Modern gothic' by other architects.
 The main south-west tower was modelled on one at Merriot in Somerset which Mackintosh visited in 1895.

 Interior

 Although the stained glass windows are not 'spectacular' compared to other churches and cathedrals, they are distinctly Mackintosh in design.
 The style is still used on many Mackintosh-style windows and stained glass souvenirs available today.

 The roof is made up by a striking timber-lined barrel-vaulted roof, which spans the entire forty feet of the nave.

-The pulpit is carved in Mackintosh designs - it is repeated five times around the curved front.
+The pulpit is carved in Mackintosh designs, which repeat five times around the curved front.
 It has been suggested that it represents the wings of a bird protecting young shoots - sown on fertile ground.

 The design contains gothic influences, such as the magnificent stained glass blue-heart window, and pre-Reformation style elements, such as the replica of the original rood beam, which is unique in Scotland.
 It is even possible to find Japanese influences in the double beams and pendants inside the church.